 Example #1 – VBA Font Color

 We have sample text in an Excel sheet with the text “VBA Font Color” in cell B3 as shown below.
-As we can see the color of the font is default black color in nature.
+As we can see, the font color is default black in nature.

-To apply the VBA code for changing the color of fonts for above-shown text, we need a module.
+We need a module to apply the VBA code for changing the Color of fonts for the above-shown text.

-Step 1: So for this go to the VBA window and click on Module option available in the Insert menu option as shown below.
+Step 1: For this, go to the VBA window and click on the Module option available in the Insert menu option, as shown below.

-Step 2: Once we do that, we will get the blank window of Module.
-In that, start writing subcategory of VBA Font Color or in any other name as per your need as shown below.
+Step 2: Once we do that, we will get the blank window of the Module.
+In that, start writing a subcategory of VBA Font Color or any other name as per your need, as shown below.

 Sub VBAFontColor2() End Sub

-Step 3: First select the range of the cell where the text is located.
-Here, our range will be cell B3 and that will be written followed by “.Select” command as shown below.
+Step 3: First, select the range of the cell where the text is located.
+Here, our range will be cell B3, and that will be written, followed by the “.Select” command as shown below.

 Sub VBAFontColor2() Range("B3").Select End Sub

-Step 4: As we need to change the color of fonts so we will select the Font command with the help of Selection as shown below.
+Step 4: As we need to change the font color, we will select the Font command with the help of Selection, as shown below.

 Sub VBAFontColor2() Range("B3").Select Selection.Font End Sub

-Step 5: After that, we will select the command Color separated by a dot (.) as shown below.
+Step 5: Afterward, we will select the command Color separated by a dot (.) as shown below.

 Sub VBAFontColor2() Range("B3").Select Selection.Font.Color End Sub

-Now to understand the formation of any color, in VBA we have RGB i.e. Red-Green-Blue.
-Numeric values of each color range from 0 to 255.
-Suppose we need to change to a color font to Black then RGB value will be RGB(0, 0, 0).
-As we already have the black color font we will try to select some other color.
+To understand any color’s formation in VBA, we have RGB, i.e., Red-Green-Blue.
+Numeric values of each Color range from 0 to 255.
+Suppose we need to change to a color font to Black; then the RGB value will be RGB(0, 0, 0).
+As we already have the black color font, we will try to select some other color.

-Step 6: Let’s give the largest value to Green color and least to Red and zero to Blue color.
-As per that, considering Red at 20, Green at 230 and Blue at zero as shown below.
+Step 6: Let’s give the largest value to Green Color, the least to Red, and zero to Blue Color.
+As per that, consider Red at 20, Green at 230, and Blue at zero, as shown below.

 Sub VBAFontColor2() Range("B3").Select Selection.Font.Color = RGB(20, 230, 0) End Sub

-Step 7: Now compile the code to find if it has any error and then run by clicking on the play button located below the menu bar.
-We will apply font color for text which is in cell B3 and now changed from Black to Green color.
+Step 7: Now compile the code to find if it has any errors, and then run by clicking on the play button located below the menu bar.
+We will apply font color for the text in cell B3, which has now changed from Black to Green Color.

 Example #2 – VBA Font Color

 There is another way of changing the font color in VBA.
-For this, we will consider the same text as shown in example-1 located in cell B3.
+For this, we will consider the same text shown in example-1, located in cell B3.

-Apart from RGB, we can change the color of fonts with the keyword “vb” followed by the name of the color.
-But by this process, we can only get the main basic color as the font color.
-Where with the help of RGB we could get color of any shade, just by putting the different values for Red, Green and Blue colors.
+Apart from RGB, we can change the Color of fonts with the keyword “vb” followed by the name of the Color.
+But by this process, we can only get the main basic Color as the font color.
+With the help of RGB, we could get the Color of any shade just by putting the different values for Red, Green, and Blue colors.

-The color which can be used with vb are Black, Blue, Cyan, Green, Magenta, Red, White, and Yellow.
-And how to select the color in format is shown below.
+The Colors used with vb are Black, Blue, Cyan, Green, Magenta, Red, White, and Yellow.
+And how to select the Color in format is shown below.

-Step 1: To apply this, go to VBA to create the subcategory in the name of VBA Font Color or in any other name in a new module as shown below.
+Step 1: To apply this, go to VBA to create the subcategory in the name of VBA Font Color or any other name in a new module, as shown below.

 Sub VBAFontColor3() End Sub

-Step 2: Select the range of cell for which we need to change the font color as shown below.
+Step 2: Select the range of cells we need to change the font color, as shown below.

 Sub VBAFontColor3() Range("B3").Select End Sub

-Step 3: In the same manner what we have seen in example-1, use selection function with Font and Color to activate them.
+Step 3: In the same manner we have seen in example-1, use the selection function with Font and Color to activate them.